-In a discrete-event simulation, a queue stores entities for some length of time that cannot be determined in advance.
+In a discrete-event simulation, a queue stores entities for a length of time that cannot be determined in advance.
 The queue attempts to output entities as soon as it can, but its success depends on whether the next block accepts new entities.
-An everyday example of a queue is a situation where you stand in a line with other people to wait for someone (a bank teller, a retail cashier, etc.) to address your needs and you cannot determine in advance how long you must wait.
+An everyday example of a queue is when you stand in a line with other people to wait for some type of service to address your needs and you cannot determine in advance how long you must wait.

-The queue capacity, which is the number of entities the queue can store simultaneously
+Capacity — The number of entities the queue can store simultaneously

 People standing in line

 Parts waiting to be assembled in a factory

 Computer programs waiting to be executed